alittlekitten/alittlekitten/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Seokho Oh who graduated from KyungHee University and is attending from Korea National Open University.
+I'm Seokho Oh who graduated from KyungHee University and is attending Korea National Open University.

 If you contact me, please click email button and send me an email!